Søren Reese: Haugesund

 On 14 February 2022, Reese moved to Norwegian Eliteserien club FK Haugesund on a deal until the end of 2024.

 Return to Horsens

 On 31 July 2023, newly relegated Danish 1st Division club AC Horsens confirmed that Reese had signed with the club until June 2026.
 Reese wanted to return home to Denmark for family reasons, which is why he left Haugesund early.

 On 26 August 2024, the club confirmed that the player's contract had been terminated with immediate effect by mutual agreement as he was too far from playing time.

 Fremad Amager

 On 10 September 2024 Danish 2nd Division side Fremad Amager confirmed that Reese had joined the club.
 He left the club at the end of the season.

 Middelfart

 On 15 July 2025, Reese joined newly promoted Danish 1st Division side Middelfart Boldklub on a six-month deal.

+In December 2025, 32-year old Reese announced his retirement from football.